thegworld/gtx-browser/styleguide/web/es.md

 ## Banned Features

-The following features are banned for Chromium development.
+The following features are banned for GTx Browser development.

 ## Features To Be Discussed